Quantum obstructions for $N=1$ infinite distance limits -- Part I: $g_s$ obstructions: Complex structure limits in Type IIB orientifolds

 In this case $V^{(3)}$ has a single component $V_{123}$ that (by adjunction) is a genus-one curve and we can view the vicinity of $V_{123}$ as

 The first $\cO(0)$ fiber can be viewed as the normal direction of $V_{123}$ inside $V_{12}$ and the second as its normal direction inside $V_{23}$.
 There is a two-dimensional lattice of $T^3$s that shrink on $V_0$, constructed by fibering the $S^1$s in the $\cO(0)\simeq \mathbb{C}$ factors over the two-dimensional lattice of one-cyles $H_1(V_{123})$~\cite{Monnee:2025ynn}.
 Consider now an O-type A orientifold action exchanging $V_1\leftrightarrow V_2$ such that $V_{12}$ is the O7-plane locus.
 In the local description~\eqref{Vloc} of the degeneration, the orientifold wraps $V_{123}$ and $\cO_{V_{12}}(0)$.
 For this reason, the one-cycle in $H_1(V_{123})$ as well as the $S^1$ in $\cO_{V_{12}}(0)$ are invariant under the orientifold action.
 However, the $S^1$ in $\cO_{V_{23}}(0)$ is not invariant under the orientifold action.
 As a consequence, the entire two-dimensional lattice of $T^3$s is projected out by the orientifold action, and so is the two-dimensional lattice of wrapped D3-brane states that are associated with the infinite distance limit in the 4d $\cN=2$ parent theory.
 These are the states whose masses vanish fastest in the infinite distance limit and at the rate characteristic of a type III limit; in the language of asymptotic Hodge theory, they are dual to elements in ${\rm Gr}_1$.
-The elimination of these states is a clear signal that the effective physics in O-type A limits has to differ considerably from the 4d $\cN=2$ parent theory.
-In fact, in this case we do not expect there to exist a corresponding limit of type III at all in the 4d ${\cal N}=1$ theory after orientifolding.
-More generally, it might happen that the lattice of asymptotically lightest states is only reduced, but not removed completely.
-In this case, the orientifold pojection must at least change the secondary type of the limit.
+The elimination of these states in the above sense is a clear signal that the effective physics in the limit has to differ considerably from the 4d $\cN=2$ parent theory.